hgtonight/DiscussionPolls/README.md

 17. Default styling will work in default theme

 ### Subsequent Releases ###
+1. Polls will be able to be closed independantly of discussion
 1. Poll will automatically expire after 7 days
     1. Expiration will be a configurable setting
 2. Poll editing will respect permissions